Back to Home

 Quick Summary

-• How They Use & Share It: Personalisation, ads, analytics, safety; shared with Meta Companies, advertisers, vendors and law enforcement.
+• How They Use & Share It: Provide services, personalize ads, measure performance, develop AI; share across Meta Companies, advertisers, service providers and law enforcement (25 words max).

 Why You Should Care About Facebook's Privacy Practices